sismo-core/sismo-hub/README.md

 # Contribute

 Interested in contributing?
-Check out our [CONTRIBUTING](./CONTRIBUTING.md) guide to know on how to get started.
+Check out our [CONTRIBUTING](./CONTRIBUTING.md) guide for a comprehensive guide on how to get started.

+# Requests

 If you have a need for additional Data Providers in your Group Generators, please feel free to open an issue.
 We also encourage you to share your idea on [Discord](https://discord.gg/sismo) for further discussion.
-A submission template is available in the [CONTRIBUTING](./CONTRIBUTING.md) guide.
+A submission template is available on [CONTRIBUTING](./CONTRIBUTING.md).

 # License